stanmaz/BBOalert/README.md

 At the first BBO session, you should :

-- open the data file using your favorite text editor (see sections : 'Data file format'
+- open the data file using your favorite text editor (see section : 'Data file format')
 - select all text
 - copy it to the clipboard
 - press "Import" button on the BBO page